-The TIMES, the most wellkown English newspaper published in 1841 a funny advert concerned with stamp collecting:
+The TIMES, the most wellkown English newspaper published on October 6th, 1842 a funny advert concerned with stamp collecting:

 That is how it started: Stamps and papers.
 Some time later stamp collecting became a serious hobby and from the sixties of the 19th century on more and more specialist literature like catalogues, stamp papers and stamp albums were produced.
 Till this day authors and journalists are involved.
 Without them there would be no spreading and promotion of this enchanting hobby.

 More than 80 years ago the first world association for philatelic journalists was founded and in 1962 named 'Association Internationale des Journalistes Philatélique'.

 Got curious?
 Just browse through this site and learn more about the AIJP, how it originated, when it was founded and what are it's aims.
 Or simply have a look at the news (see the main menu on the left part of this page and click on 'News').